-Providing residents with excellent transport links to both the capital and the wider Essex area, living in Basildon is a perfect choice for commuters.
+Offering residents excellent transport links to both the capital and the wider Essex area, living in Basildon is a perfect choice for commuters.

 So, if you are considering living in Basildon what price should expect to pay for different property types?

-The average price of a detached home in Basildon is currently £456,753, with the average price of a semi-detached home currently £309,397.
+The average price of a detached home in Basildon is currently £511,198, with the average price of a semi-detached home sitting at £383,597.

-As with many locations across the UK, house prices in Basildon have been impacted dramatically throughout the pandemic.
+As with many locations across the UK, house prices in Basildon have been impacted dramatically throughout the last couple of years.